Repton School: Sports

 The school competes in various sports.
 Main sports are: men's football, hockey and cricket; women's hockey, netball and tennis.
 Repton School has produced more than 150 first-class cricketers, 11 internationals, and three Test captains.
 Notable sporting former pupils include the 1932 Wimbledon tennis finalist, Bunny Austin, and several first-class cricketers.
-The Olympic gold medal and world record holder Adam Peaty used Repton's swimming pool as a training facility.
+The Olympic gold medalist and world record holder Adam Peaty used Repton's swimming pool as a training facility.
 His coach, Melanie Marshall, taught swimming at the school.

 In 2013, six former pupils played together in an international hockey match.

 In October 2018, Repton announced a complete £6 million renovation of the school's sporting facilities, including a new sports hall and a new strength and conditioning gymnasium.
 Repton's football team also won The 2018 ISFA Barry Burns Northern Eights Competition.

 In January 2019, Repton announced Chris Read, former England cricketer, as the school's director of cricket.
-In 2019, the first ever all-girls Lord's Taverners "Wicketz Festival", three days of celebration, education and cricket was held at the school.
-The U18 girls (outdoor), U16 girls (outdoor and indoor), U16 boys (outdoor), and U14 girls (outdoor) won national titles that same year.
+In 2019, the first all-girls Lord's Taverners "Wicketz Festival", three days of celebration, education and cricket was held at the school.
+The U18 girls (outdoor), U16 girls (outdoor and indoor), U16 boys (outdoor) and U14 girls (outdoor) won national titles that same year.

 In February 2020, Repton announced Scott Talbot, former Olympian and coach for the New Zealand and Australian national swim squads, as the school's director of swimming.

 Fine arts

-Repton's art programme currently features two artists-in-residence: visual artist Louisa Chambers, and fine art media specialist Maria Georgoula.
+Repton's art programme currently features two artists-in-residence: visual artist Louisa Chambers and fine art media specialist Maria Georgoula.

 Repton opened their 400 Hall theatre in 1957.
 In 2011, the theatre reopened after a £3.3 million renovation.
 A studio theatre was added in 2003 and the complex extended and fully refurbished in 2011 by architect Bryan Avery.

 The school has been hosting a literary festival in October for some years.
 There is an annual Plowright lecture, with the 2020 lecture being on serial killers.
 One of the students won Ayn Rand Essay Competition prizes in consecutive years.
 In 2022, this event was branded "a flop", with organisers stating "audience for many of the speakers were woefully small...Everywhere was completely thin.
 It was such a shame".

 The school's theatre was used for various performances during a time of closure of a theatre space in the Derby Guildhall, operated by the local authority in Derby.

 Houses and pastoral arrangements

-Approximately 70 percent of pupils are boarders.
+Repton School offers traditional boarding only, with no flexi or weekly options available.
+Approximately 70 per cent of pupils are boarders.

 The school also has an on-site tuck shop called 'The Grubber'.